 What we are about

 Good financial habits are not difficult.
 They are only made to seem so by those with a vested interest in confusion.
-Whatever your level of knowledge, if you work through the lessons of this site:
+Whatever your level of knowledge, if you work through the lessons of this site you will:

-- you will be able to manage your own affairs, and
+- be able to manage your own affairs,

-- you will understand the need for good advice and will be able to look for it, and
+- understand the need for help and be able to look for it, and

 How to use this site

 The essential basis for managing your financial affairs.
 10 pages, an hour in total.

 All you need to know to invest competently.
 12 pages, 15 minutes per page, do one a week.